Tobi-De/dotfm/content/posts/bootstraping-a-production-ready-django-project.md

 - pytest set up
 - etc

-And for convenience, **cookiecuter-django** makes it easy to set up via the prompt common django packages that solve common issues such as :
+And for convenience, **cookiecutter-django** makes it easy to set up via the prompt common django packages that solve common issues such as :

 - Task queue manager (celery)
 - Mail services (amazon SES, Sendgrid, etc.) etc.